 No substitutions allowed

-Operating for nearly 100 years, Southern Oregon-based Rogue Creamery produces internationally acclaimed certified organic blue and cheddar cheeses.
-In fact, its most well-known cheese, Rogue River Blue Cheese, earned "super gold" accolades at the 2019–2020 World Cheese Awards in Italy.
-Rogue Creamery is also Oregon’s first B-corp Certified corporation, and it's committed to making a positive impact on the community and environment.
+Operating since 1933, Rogue Creamery based in Southern Oregon produces internationally acclaimed certified organic blue and cheddar cheeses.
+In fact, its most well-known cheese, Rogue River Blue Cheese, earned the title of “Best Cheese in the World” at the 2019 World Cheese Awards in Italy.
+Rogue Creamery is also Oregon’s first B-corp Certified corporation, and it is committed to making a positive impact on the community and environment.
 To experience these award-winning cheeses firsthand, sign up for the Cheese Club and you will receive a curated selection of Rogue Creamery Cheeses (about one pound) every three months for a year.

-Selections will include unique varieties that aren’t typically sold in retail stores nationwide such as seasonal and limited offerings.
-In addition to the cheese, each monthly box comes with different accompaniments such as tea, honeycomb, crackers, and a small token gift.
+Selections include unique varieties that aren’t typically sold in retail stores nationwide, such as seasonal and limited offerings.
+In addition to the cheese, each monthly box comes with different accompaniments such as tea, honeycomb, or crackers.
 The contents of each upcoming seasonal box are announced shortly before their release.
 Each box is reasonably priced at $79, including two-day shipping.

 Each cheese subscription comes with its own unique value, with some specializing in only a few types of cheese and others aggregating cheeses from around the world.
 Subscriptions can either come directly from the creamery or from a retail shop or wholesaler.